alexameirelles/gambling-br/README.md

 Given more time, I would like to:

-- incorporate interviews with psychiatrists, addiction specialists, and patients
+- Incorporate interviews with psychiatrists, addiction specialists, and patients
-- expand the analysis using additional mental health datasets
+- Expand the analysis using additional mental health datasets
-- investigate regional differences in access to specialized treatment
+- Investigate regional differences in access to specialized treatment
-- improve the mobile experience
+- Improve the mobile experience
-- further enhance accessibility for screen readers and keyboard navigation
+- Further enhance accessibility for screen readers and keyboard navigation
-- update the project as new healthcare records become available
+- Update the project as new healthcare records become available

 ---